 TOP TIP: Surfers should check out Porth Neigwl Beach, or Hell's Mouth as it is known locally, famous for its outstanding waves.

 For something a little different, why not escape to your own mountain yurt?
-Black Mountains Yurt is the ultimate luxury outdoor escape.
-It's super cosy inside with plenty of sheepskin rugs, warm Welsh wool blankets and a wood burning stove.
+Black Mountain Skies is the ultimate luxury outdoor escape, set beneath the Skirrid Mountain on a small family farm with acres of meadow to explore.
+It comprises of three safari tents with a total of nine bedrooms!
+It's super cosy inside with a bright and colourful décor, proper chunky furniture and a wood burner.
 Expect all the mountain hideaway essentials.
-A nearby river, an apple orchard, mountain views and a gorgeous pub just a short walk away.
-For a trip to civilisation, head to the quaint town of Crickhowell or Abergavenny, just 15 minutes away.
+A nearby summit to scale, a field full of alpacas and sheep, countryside views and a gorgeous pub just a five-minute drive from the tents.
+For a trip to civilisation, head to the market town of Abergavenny, just 10 minutes' drive away.

 TOP TIP: There are three castles to visit in the area - Whitecastle, Grosmont Castle and Skenfrith, with a lovely cycle ride between the three of them.